PDTenpas/pdtenpas.github.io/pages/bookmarks/sources.md

 [**The Data Engineering Podcast**](https://www.dataengineeringpodcast.com/): The Data Engineering Podcast tackles a new approach to data management every week.

-[**The Data Engineering Podcast**](https://roundup.getdbt.com/s/the-analytics-engineering-podcast): Conversations with data practitioners inventing the future of analytics engineering.
+[**The Analytics Engineering Podcast**](https://roundup.getdbt.com/s/the-analytics-engineering-podcast): Conversations with data practitioners inventing the future of analytics engineering.

 [**Talk Python To Me**](https://talkpython.fm/): Talk Python To Me is a podcast for developers who are passionate about Python.
 Learn about the language and related technologies.